 I’d like to leave you with a word of encouragement and a challenge.

-I could have assumed that this woman was not going to be healed, because nothing happened after I prayed with her.
+I could have assumed that this woman was not going to be healed because nothing happened after I prayed with her.
 But 10 minutes later, she was completely healed.
 Don’t develop the habit of thinking that people aren’t healed, just because you don’t see an immediate change.
 This kind of thing happens quite often.
 Often enough that I sometimes tell people, “You may not feel anything now, but you will later.”

-I’d like to put out a challenge to you.
+I’d like to put out a challenge for you.
 The next time you see someone at work hobbling along with some type of injury – offer to pray with them and let me know what happens.